 - pressure cook until meat is done

-- veggies: red onion, garlic pods, ginger-garlic, green chillies, potato
+- veggies: You will need red onion, garlic pods, ginger-garlic, green chillies and potatoes.

-- ground spices: cumin, turmeric, garam masala, coriander, and red chilli
+- Ground spices: You'll need some ground spices like cumin, turmeric, garam masala powder, coriander, and red chilli to spice things up.

 - yoghurt

-- whole spices: dried red chillies, bay leaves, black cardamom, green cardamom, cloves, cinnamon stick,
+- whole spices: You will need dried red chillies, bay leaves, black cardamom, green cardamom, cloves and cinnamon sticks.

 - ghee